matthewj301/site-stalker/README.md

 ## Running The Project
 ### Linux
-1. On the commandline in the site-stalker directory, run the following command: podman build -t sitestalker-prod . && podman run --name sitestalker --rm --net=host sitestalker-prod:latest
+1. On the commandline in the site-stalker directory, run the following command: podman build -t sitestalker-prod . && podman run --name sitestalker --rm -v $(pwd):/site-stalker --net=host sitestalker-prod:latest
  - This will build the container image and start it up
 2. To stop the container run: podman container stop sitestalker
-3. To update your config, adjust what you need to in config.yaml, stop the container (bulletpoint 2), then run bulletpoint 1 again
+3. To update your config, adjust what you need to in config.yaml, then run: podman restart sitestalker